 CONNECTIVITY: Cell service is generally available for students using major service carriers.
 TroutHunter Lodge offers dependable WiFi.

-You’ll arrive at the Railroad Ranch, along with nine other students, on the afternoon of Sept.
-25. You’ll get settled into your room, meet your instructors and fellow students, and gather for pre-dinner appetizers.
-A catered repast awaits, and then you’ll kick off the School of Trout experience with a presentation by legendary fly fisher Craig Mathews.
-If it’s pleasant outside, the evening may well wrap up around the outdoor fire pit.
-Don’t be surprised to hear elk bugling, coyotes yipping or, if you’re lucky, wolves howling in the distance.
+You and your fellow students will arrive at TroutHunter for the Tao of Trout class on the afternoon of October 6th.
+You’ll get settled into your single-occupancy room, then meet your instructors and your fellow students for drinks and appetizers.
+After your inaugural dinner, you’ll kick off your School of Trout experience with a presentation by legendary fly fisher Craig Mathews.
+If it’s pleasant outside, the evening may well wrap up outdoors on the TroutHunter patio.
+Don’t be surprised to hear elk bugling, coyotes yipping or, if you’re extra lucky, wolves howling in the distance.

-It’s get-away day for you and your stellar gathering of professors.
-You’ll take one last morning class from Pat McCabe, who learned at the hip of angling icon Andre “Andy” Puyans, as he guides you through a fly-tying primer.
-Then, if you decide to stay in the area for a few more days, you can fish the Henry’s Fork (or the Madison, the Gallatin, the South Fork, the Teton or the Firehole) on your own, armed with a week’s worth of knowledge and experience gleaned from the best anglers in the world.
+It’s get-away day for you and your stellar gathering of fly fishing professors, but please don’t plan to leave early.
+You’ll enjoy one last morning with Brant Oswald, John Juracek, Steve “Mac” McFarland, Pat McCabe and Todd Tanner.
+Then, after class wraps up around 11 am, you can either head home or stick around for a few more days on the Henry’s Fork (or the Madison, the Gallatin, the South Fork, the Teton or the Firehole), armed with the knowledge and experience you’ve gleaned from some of the finest anglers in the world.

 - Expert instruction On-the-water and classroom instruction from fly fishing's best

 - Lodging You’ll stay in a comfortable single-occupancy room at TroutHunter